Quantum Link Homology via Trace Functor I: Applications and generalizations

-The~action of a~braid group on the~annular homology of a~cabling of a~framed annular knot $K$ was studied in \cite{KhHomSL2}.
-In what follows we compute the~action on the~quantum annular homology with the~help of traces when $K = \widehat T$ is an~annular closure of a~framed $(1,1)$--tangle $T$.
+The~action of the~braid group on the~annular homology of a~cabling of a~framed annular knot $K$ was studied in \cite{KhHomSL2}.
+In what follows we compute the~action of the~entire category of oriented tangles on the~quantum annular homology of cablings of $K$.
+We work in this section in characteristic 2, so that the~Chen--Khovanov functor is strictly functorial.